NXT TakeOver: Phoenix

-NXT TakeOver: Phoenix was the 23rd NXT TakeOver professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's NXT brand division.
-The event aired exclusively on the WWE Network and took place on January 26, 2019, at the Talking Stick Resort Arena in Phoenix, Arizona as part of that year's Royal Rumble weekend.
+NXT TakeOver: Phoenix was a 2019 professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental brand, NXT.
+It was the 23rd NXT TakeOver event and took place on Saturday, January 26, 2019, at the Talking Stick Resort Arena in Phoenix, Arizona.
+It was held as part of that year's Royal Rumble weekend and aired exclusively on the WWE Network.

 Five matches were contested at the event.
 In the main event, Tommaso Ciampa defeated Aleister Black to retain the NXT Championship.
 In the penultimate match, Shayna Baszler defeated Bianca Belair by technical submission to retain the NXT Women's Championship.
 In other prominent matches, Johnny Gargano defeated Ricochet to win the NXT North American Championship, and in the opening bout, War Raiders (Hanson and Rowe) defeating The Undisputed Era (Kyle O'Reilly and Roderick Strong) to win the NXT Tag Team Championship.

 Production

 Background

-The event was held at the Talking Stick Resort Arena in Phoenix, Arizona.
+The 23rd NXT TakeOver event was held at the Talking Stick Resort Arena in Phoenix, Arizona.

-TakeOver was a series of professional wrestling shows that began in May 2014, as WWE's then-developmental league NXT held their second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of their NXT live specials.
-Announced on January 24, 2018, TakeOver: Phoenix was scheduled as the 23rd NXT TakeOver event and was held on January 26, 2019, as a support show for that year's Royal Rumble pay-per-view.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's developmental brand, NXT, held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+Announced on January 24, 2018, TakeOver: Phoenix was scheduled as the 23rd TakeOver event and was held on Saturday, January 26, 2019, as a support show for that year's Royal Rumble for the main roster.
 It was held at the Talking Stick Resort Arena and was named after the venue's city of Phoenix, Arizona.
-Tickets went on sale on October 26.
+Tickets went on sale on October 26, 2018.